roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7246g/accessing-your-gateway/README.md

 # Accessing your Gateway
 After burning the image into the SD Card, make sure you have inserted the SD Card with the Latest Firmware installed to the **RAK7246G LPWAN Developer Gateway** and the LoRa® and GPS Antenna attached to it.
 After which, you can now safely power on the gateway.

-:::warning
+:::warning ⚠️WARNING
-:warning: Before powering the RAK7246G LPWAN Developer Gateway, you must install the LoRa® and GPS antennas.
+ Before powering the RAK7246G LPWAN Developer Gateway, you must install the LoRa® and GPS antennas.
 Not doing so might damage the boards.
 :::

 ## Wi-Fi AP Mode